MicrosoftDocs/dynamics-365-fraud-protection/content/case-management-overview.md

 - [Transaction review](#transaction-review)

 > [1NOTE]
 > The _Device fingerprinting_ template doesn't support case management.
-All other [Assessment templates](assessment-create-new.md#template) support case management, except for the reporting capabilities.
+All other [Assessment templates](assessment-create-new.md#template) support case management, however they are disabled by default.
+To enable case management for your assessment, go to assessment configuration settings to enable.

 ## Cases